itprov/CarND-MPC-Project/README.md

 ### The Model

-The model is a kinematic model that is a simplified dynamic model, which ignores tire / internal vehicle forces, gravity, mass, inertia, air resistance, etc.
+The model is a kinematic simplified dynamic model, which ignores tire / internal vehicle forces, gravity, mass, inertia, air resistance, etc.
 The state for this model consists of [x, y, &psi;, v] where x, y are the coordinates of the vehicle's position, &psi; is the orientation (heading direction) angle in radians, and v is the velocity.
 The actuators consist of [&delta;, a] where &delta; is the steering angle, and a is the acceleration (or deceleration if negative).